What to Learn After PHP & MySQL

 If you want a general overview of PHP and MySQL, you can take the PHP and MySQL bootcamp course.
 In this course, you learn the fundamentals of both PHP and MySQL.
 Before taking this course, you should have some basic knowledge of HTML and CSS.

-Those interested in learning other back end web development languages to start their web development career should consider enrolling in the JavaScript Development Certificate course or the Python Developer Certificate course.
+Those interested in learning other back-end web development languages to start their web development career should consider enrolling in the JavaScript Development Certificate course or the Python Developer Certificate course.
 Both courses go in-depth into each language.
 After learning PHP and MySQL, consider learning JavaScript and Python, as you will encounter them throughout your programming career.
-Having each of these languages on your programming toolbelt with help jumpstart your web development career!
+Having each of these languages on your programming toolbelt will help jump-start your web development career!

 Yelp Facebook LinkedIn YouTube Twitter Instagram